Logipedia/forecasting-tools/README.md

 ```

 ## Team Manager
-The Team Manager helps automate forecasting across multiple questions, particularly useful for Metaculus AI benchmarking and tournament participation.
-It can run forecasts on all open questions in a tournament, publish predictions, and benchmark forecast performance.
+The Team Manager helps automate forecasting across multiple questions, particularly useful for Metaculus AI Benchmarking Competition and tournament participation.
+It can run forecasts on all open questions in a tournament, publish predictions, and can benchmark the Forecast Team's performance.

-Note that (as of last update) benchmarking is in beta.
-It is helpful to have the front end to view results.
-There may be bias from struggles with multiple choice question wording.
 Benchmarks are run by comparing the community forecast to the team forecast on a semi-random filtered set of binary open questions.
 This isn't a perfect way to measure, but better than waiting till the end of a tournament or doing it manually.
+Benchmarks can be viewed by plugging it into the front end benchmark page.

 ```python